Macular degeneration: Dry AMD

 Dry AMD (also called nonexudative AMD) is a broad designation, encompassing all forms of AMD that are not neovascular (wet AMD).
 This includes early and intermediate forms of AMD, as well as the advanced form of dry AMD known as geographic atrophy.
 Dry AMD patients tend to have minimal symptoms in the earlier stages; visual function loss occurs more often if the condition advances to geographic atrophy.
-Dry AMD accounts for 80–90% of cases and tends to progress slowly.
+Dry AMD accounts for 80–90% of cases and usually progresses slowly.
 In 10–20% of people, dry AMD progresses to the wet type.

 Geographic atrophy

 Geographic atrophy (also called atrophic AMD) is an advanced form of AMD in which progressive and irreversible loss of retinal cells leads to a loss of visual function.
-There are multiple layers that make up the retina, and in geographic atrophy, there are three specific layers that undergo atrophy: the choriocapillaris, retinal pigment epithelium, and the overlying photoreceptors.
+Multiple layers make up the retina, and in geographic atrophy, three specific layers undergo atrophy: the choriocapillaris, retinal pigment epithelium, and the overlying photoreceptors.

 The three layers that undergo atrophy in geographic atrophy are all adjacent to each other.
 The photoreceptors are the most superficial and they are the cells that are responsible for converting energy from the light from the outside world, into an electrical signal to be sent to the brain.
 There are several functions of the retinal pigment epithelium.
 One of the main functions of the retinal pigment epithelium is to minimize oxidative stress.
-It does so by absorbing light, and thus preventing it from getting to the underlying layers.
-The layers underlying the retinal pigment epithelium are very vascularlized so they have very high oxygen tension.
-Thus, if light was to get to those layers, many free radicals would form and cause damage to nearby tissues.
+It does so by absorbing light and thus preventing it from getting to the underlying layers.
+The layers underlying the retinal pigment epithelium are very vascularized so they have very high oxygen tension.
+Thus, if light were to get to those layers, many free radicals would form and cause damage to nearby tissues.
 The deepest layer that undergoes atrophy in geographic atrophy is called the choriocappilaris.
 It is a capillary network that provides nutrients to the retinal pigment epithelium.

 The pathophysiology of geographic atrophy is still uncertain.
 Some studies questioned whether it was due to a deficient retinal pigment epithelium, leading to increased oxidative stress.
 Other studies have looked for inflammatory causes of damage.
 Thus far, the medical community is still not certain.
 Recent studies have begun to look at each layer individually.
-They found that decrease blood flow in the choriocapillaris precedes atrophy of the retinal pigment epithelium and the overlying photoreceptors.
+They found that decreased blood flow in the choriocapillaris precedes atrophy of the retinal pigment epithelium and the overlying photoreceptors.
 Since the choriocapillaris is a vascular layer, this may be used as an argument for why geographic atrophy could be a disease due to decreased blood flow.